enhance-manageiq/docs/chapter_3/automation_using_ansible.md

 #### Playbooks

-Playbooks are Ansible’s configuration, deployment, and orchestration modelling language.
-Each playbook is composed of one or more plays in a list, and a play maps a group of hosts to one or more well defined roles or tasks.
+Playbooks are Ansible’s configuration, deployment, and orchestration modeling language.
+Each playbook is composed of one or more plays in a list, and a play made up of group of tasks.

 #### Roles

-Roles provide Ansible with a way to load tasks, handlers, and variables from external files, based on a known file structure.
+Roles provides Ansible a way to load tasks, handlers, and variables from external files, based on a known file structure.

 #### Inventory

-An inventory defines a list of managed hosts that Ansible jobs can be run against.
-Inventories can contain groups which further sub-divide hosts into logical collections of systems.
+An inventory defines a list of manage hosts that Ansible jobs can be run against.
+Inventory can contain groups which further sub-divide hosts into logical collections of systems.

 #### Job and Job Template